Battle Bakraid

 is a vertical scrolling shoot 'em up arcade game by Eighting released in 1999.
 It is the spiritual successor (sometimes incorrectly thought of as a sequel) to the 1996 arcade game Battle Garegga.
 Players control one of nine fighter jets and shoot enemies, collect power-ups, and defeat bosses to advance through the game.

-In 2022, the game will be included as part of the Sega Astro City Mini V, a vertically oriented variant of the Sega Astro City mini console, marking its first appearance outside the arcades.
+In 2022, the game was included as part of the Sega Astro City Mini V, a vertically oriented variant of the Sega Astro City mini console, marking its first appearance outside the arcades.